 The pension benefit obligation was determined as part of an actuarial valuation of the plan as of December 31, 1986.
-Significant actuarial assumptions used in determining the pension benefit obligation include (a) a rate of return on the investment of present and future assets of 5.0% per year compounded annually, (b) projected salary increases of 3.5% per year compounded annually, attributable to inflation, and (c) the assumption that benefits will increase 3.5% per year after retirement.
+Significant actuarial assumptions used in determining the pension benefit obligation include (a) a rate of return on the investment of present and future assets of 5.0% per year compounded annually, (b) projected salary increases of 3.5% per year compounded annually, attributable to inflation, and (c) the assumption that benefits will increase after retirement 3.5% per year if hired before 7/1/69 or 1.75% per year if hired after 6/30/69.

-At December 31, 1986, the unfunded pension benefit obligation was \$1,710,019, determined as follows:
+At December 31, 1986, the unfunded pension benefit obligation was \$7,679,397, determined as follows: